wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

-program to simulate a double cable structure for mammalian myelinated fibers for any diameter fiber between 2 and 16 µm (throws an error if not in this range) by using an *interpolation* over the originally published fiber geometries needrefhere.
+program to simulate a double cable structure for mammalian myelinated fibers for any diameter fiber between 2 and 16 µm (throws an error if not in this range) by using an *interpolation* over the originally published fiber geometries {cite}`McIntyre2004,McIntyre2002`.
 In the pipeline, we refer to this model as `“MRG_INTERPOLATION”` since it enables the user to simulate any fiber diameter between the originally published diameters.